 - mix all dry ingredients into a medium-large bowl.

-knead by hand until you reach a pastry-like smooth consistency, then cover with cling film and refrigerate for 20 minutes.
+- knead by hand to form a dough, then cover with cling film and refrigerate for 20 minutes.

-- roll out the biscuit mix evenly until it is about ½ cm thick.
+- roll out the dough evenly until it is about 2-3 mm thick.

 - lay biscuits on a baking tray lined with parchment paper and bake for 13-15 min or until they start browning around the edges.

 - wait until totally cold before spreading the melted chocolate on each biscuit.

 Your feedback is important to me!
 Please leave a comment below.
 If you make this recipe, share a photo with the hashtag #queenketo.
 Thank you!